secureCodeBox/secureCodeBox/CONTRIBUTING.md

 5. merge only after pull request review
 6. deploy immediately after review

-### Why not GitLab Flow or GitFlow

-Both `GitLab Flow` and `GitFlow` are to complex for our use case.

-## Working with The Community / Working with Forks
+## Working with Forks and Pull Requests

 Our current continuous integration workflow makes it very hard to work on own forks of the SecureCodeBox because CI tests cannot be executed outside of our repository.
 We are aware of that problem and are working on a solution.

+Generally the SCB project follows the standard [GitHub Pull request process](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

-## Working with Issues
+## Working with Issues / How to Contribute in Issues

-`GitHub Flow` does not enforce you to use Issues but it is highly encouraged.
-It is recommended to use an Issue for every Task taking longer than 1h (See [GitLab Flow](https://about.gitlab.com/blog/2014/09/29/gitlab-flow/)).
+For every task taking more than 1h, opening an issue is required.
+Before opening an Issue please verify there is no existing one covering your issue.

 ## How to Write Commit Messages

-For more Information see [here](https://chris.beams.io/posts/git-commit/).
+For more information see [here](https://chris.beams.io/posts/git-commit/).

 TL;DR